SocialSecurityDisability.com is a privately-owned website that is not owned by or affiliated with any state government agency

 Reconsideration becomes more viable when you have substantial new medical evidence that wasn’t available during your initial application.
 The Social Security Administration (SSA) responds favorably to cases involving progressive conditions that have clearly worsened since the original denial, supported by recent hospitalizations, new diagnostic tests, or specialist evaluations.
 Mental health claims benefit significantly from consistent psychiatric treatment records and detailed functional assessments that demonstrate severe limitations.

-Some disability attorneys recommend skipping reconsideration entirely and proceeding directly to the hearing level, where approval rates reach 60-70% compared to reconsideration’s 10-15%.
+Reconsideration may be more appropriate when there is substantial new medical evidence that was not available during the initial application.
+In other situations, some representatives may advise proceeding directly to the hearing level, depending on the reasons for denial, available evidence, and individual circumstances.
 This strategy makes sense if your original denial was thorough, you lack substantial new evidence, or you’re facing immediate financial crisis.
 The timeline consideration is crucial: reconsideration adds 3-4 months to an already lengthy process, while requesting a hearing immediately can potentially save time in the long run.
 Professional guidance becomes essential when weighing these complex factors against your specific circumstances and financial situation.

 Final Assessment: Maximizing Your Odds of Winning SSDI Reconsideration